Singing in Bloom:

 Facilitated group-singing sessions in the morning and afternoon

-A home-cooked organic lunch made by the wonderful Annie
+A home-cooked organic lunch made by the incredible Annie

 Tea, coffee, and an afternoon home-baked snack